Matein0411/Python_Course/ReadMe.md

 # Python Course

-Welcome to my Python course!
+Welcome!
 This repository contains exercises, examples, and resources that are part of my learning journey.
+This is a way to force me to remember basic concepts :).

 ## Main Sources